 The Uniformity Committee would establish a Standing Subcommittee that meets regularly throughout the year to evaluate potential new projects as directed by the committee.

-At each regular meeting, the Uniformity Committee would consider the staff report of proposed new projects and decide whether to decline the project, undertake the project, or assign the project to the Standing Subcommittee for further study.
+At each regular meeting (or other meeting called for the purpose of selecting a new project), the Uniformity Committee would consider the staff report of proposed new projects, take any additional input, and decide whether to decline the project, undertake the project, or assign the project to the Standing Subcommittee for further study.
+If the Uniformity Committee decides time is of the essence, or for any other reason, it may discuss and decide to initiate a project without assigning it to the Standing Subcommittee.

-The Uniformity Committee would adopt a set of criteria for use in evaluating proposed projects which may include, among other things, whether the proposed project:
+The Uniformity Committee would adopt a set of criteria for use in discussing and evaluating proposed projects which may include, among other things, whether the proposed project:

 Falls within the Commission’s general expertise and mission, that is, state taxes on multistate businesses and related issues.